-The following Certified Aging in Place Specialist article covers the conditions and requirements for becoming CAPS certified.
+The following Certified Aging in Place Specialist training article covers the conditions and requirements for becoming CAPS certified.

 What is a Certified Aging in Place Specialist?